apenella/go-ansible/README.md

 ![go-ansible-logo](docs/logo/go-ansible_logo.png "Go-ansible Logo" )

-Go-ansible is a Go package that allows executing _Ansible_ commands, such as `ansible-playbook`, `ansible-inventory` or `ansible`, directly from Golang applications.
+Go-ansible is a Go package that allows executing _Ansible_ commands, such as `ansible-playbook`, `ansible-inventory`, or `ansible`, directly from Golang applications.
 It offers a variety of options for each command, facilitating seamless integration of _Ansible_ functionality into your projects.
 It is important to highlight that _go-ansible_ is not an alternative implementation of _Ansible_, but rather a wrapper around the _Ansible_ commands.
 Let's dive in and explore the capabilities of _go-ansible_ together.

 _**Important:** The master branch may contain unreleased or pre-released features.
 Be cautious when using that branch in your projects.
 It is recommended to use the stable releases available in the [releases](https://github.com/apenella/go-ansible/releases)._